serge-chat/serge/README.md

 ![License](https://img.shields.io/github/license/nsarrazin/serge)

 A chat interface based on `llama.cpp` for running Alpaca models.
+Entirely self-hosted, no API keys needed.
+Fits on 4GB of RAM and runs on the CPU.

 - **SvelteKit** frontend
 - **MongoDB** for storing chat history & parameters